implse/Data_Structure_Python/README.md

 Slower than Dijkstra's but more robust.
 It can handle negative edge weight.

 If the graph has negative edge costs, then Dijkstra's algorithm cannot work.
 The problem is that once a vertex `u` is declared known, it is possible that from some other unknown vertex `v` there is a path back t o `u` that is negative.
 In such case, taking a path from `s` to `v` back to `u` is better than going from `s` to `u` without using `v`.

+Finding negative cycles can be useful in many types of application.

 Time Complexity : `O (V * E)`